jurevans/gtfs-graphql-api/README.md

 }
 ```

-Get a Trip, along with Route info, StopTimes with their associated stop and stop Point geometry, as well as the geometries for the shape associated with this trip:
+Get a Trip, along with Route info, StopTimes with their associated stop and stop Point geometry, as well as the geometries for the shape associated with this trip (this is a `LineString` GeoJSON geometry, providin an array of coordinates to make up a path):

 ```graphql
 query {